ezhang1218/CLA/README.md

 # CLA — Contrastive Liquid Association

-Contrastive Liquid Association (CLA) is a dimension reduction method for high-dimensional datasets with **multiple or continuous treatments**.
-Unlike standard contrastive PCA, which is limited to binary case-control comparison, CLA identifies the latent direction of variation that changes systematically with treatment intensity.
+Contrastive Liquid Association (CLA) is a dimension reduction (DR) method for high-dimensional datasets with **multiple or continuous treatments**.
+Unlike standard contrastive DR, which is limited to binary case-control comparison, CLA identifies the latent direction of variation that changes systematically with treatment intensity relative to the control group.

 ## Repository Structure